How To Easily Compare Life Insurance Quotes

 High street banks add a mark up to their policies to cover for the price of advice offered to consumers, in addition to the level of protection offered… although no matter where you buy from, you’re always protected due to the UK regulations across the insurance sector.

 Buying via an insurance broker or independent advisor can work out cheaper.
 In particular, for independent advisors, as they aren’t concerned with shareholders and corporate red tape, therefore, have more control over the markups they add, or perhaps forego mark-ups in favour of a flat fee service.

-The next option is to go direct to the insurer.
+The next option is to go directly to the insurer.
 Surprisingly, this option can be more expensive.
-An investigation by The Telegraph highlighted that Tesco sell Aviva products rebranded as Tesco Bank Policies, which costs more than buying through a broker, but surprisingly… “Aviva charges the most for its own products by a considerable margin”.
+An investigation by The Telegraph highlighted that Tesco sells Aviva products rebranded as Tesco Bank Policies, which costs more than buying through a broker, but surprisingly… “Aviva charges the most for its own products by a considerable margin”.

 When Aviva was asked about their pricing position, the reason given for the price difference is that they are comfortable to charge more because some customers prefer the convenience of buying direct.
 So, there you have it, direct isn’t always cheaper.